joshembling/devices/README.md

 ### Final rundown:

 - <strong>JSON API built in Laravel</strong>
-  - Authentication for POST, PUT, DELETE routes using Sanctum
+  - Authentication for `POST`, `PUT`, `DELETE` routes using Sanctum
-  - User cannot do anything other than make GET requests if they are not registered and logged in.
+  - User cannot do anything other than make `GET` requests if they are not registered and logged in.
-  - Validation on POST and PUT endpoints.
+  - Validation on `POST` and `PUT` endpoints.
   - Queue job on all CSV imports to prevent any overloading.
 - <strong>Consumed in React using Next.js</strong>
   - Tabular view for all data (example, real and import).